Kudostoy0u/pwsh10k/README.md

 ## Use the correct font for VScode integrated terminal

 * Visual Studio Code: Open File → Preferences → Settings, enter terminal.integrated.fontFamily in the search box and set the value to MesloLGS NF

+ ## Customize my theme

+Fork the project, edit the `pwsh10k.omp.json` file as you see fit, and run the installation instructions, replacing the link in the first step with your own repo.

+If you believe there's a bug in the code feel free to make a pull request!